testcontainers/workshop/step-10-migrating-from-docker-compose.md

 # Step 10: Migrating from Docker Compose

-But we don't always encounter green field projects.
+We don't always encounter green field projects.
 Maybe you are already invested some time in using Docker Compose to spin up your test environment and are wondering how to get started from here?

-So let's look into how Testcontainers can support you on this journey.
+Let's look into how Testcontainers can support you on this journey.

 ## `Dockerfile` and `docker-compose.yml`

-Let's assume we did start out with running our application as a Docker container as well, using the following Dockerfile:
+Let's assume we did start out with running our application as a Docker container as well, using the following, pretty standard, Dockerfile:

 ```Dockerfile
 FROM openjdk:8-jre-alpine